EXPEREPAIR: Dual-Memory Enhanced LLM-based Repository-Level Program Repair: Introduction

 In real-world software development, human programmers continuously accumulate knowledge from past debugging and repair activities, refining their strategies and reasoning over time.
-Inspired by this human-like learning process \cite{DBLP:conf/aaai/Zhao0XLLH24, DBLP:journals/corr/abs-2411-13941}, we make the first attempt to explicitly incorporate historical repair experiences into repository-level APR, aiming to model how developers learn, adapt, and improve across issues within a software project.
+Inspired by this human-like learning process \shortcite{DBLP:conf/aaai/Zhao0XLLH24, DBLP:journals/corr/abs-2411-13941}, we explicitly incorporate historical repair experiences into repository-level APR, aiming to model how developers learn, adapt, and improve across issues within a software project.
 To effectively capture and reuse these accumulated experiences, we draw further inspiration from cognitive science.
-The dual-memory system theory~\cite{evans2013dual,frankish2010dual} posits that human reasoning and decision-making rely on two complementary types of memory: episodic memory, which stores concrete personal experiences, and semantic memory, which captures abstract, generalizable knowledge.
+The dual-memory system theory~\shortcite{tulving1972episodic, tulving1985how} posits that human reasoning and decision-making rely on two complementary types of memory: episodic memory, which stores concrete personal experiences, and semantic memory, which captures abstract, generalizable knowledge.
 These two systems work synergistically, enabling individuals to recall specific events while applying broader insights to novel situations.

-To this end, we propose \textsc{ExpeRepair}, a novel LLM-based program repair approach that continuously accumulates and reuses historical repair experiences through dual memory systems. {\tool} comprises two core modules: a Program Repair Module and a Memory Module.
+To this end, we propose \textsc{ExpeRepair}, a novel LLM-based APR approach that continuously accumulates and reuses historical repair experiences through a dual-memory system. {\tool} comprises two core modules: a Program Repair Module and a Memory Module.
 The repair module orchestrates a test agent and a patch agent, which collaboratively perform test generation, patch generation, and patch validation for each issue.
 The memory module organizes repair experiences into two complementary memories: episodic memory, which stores concrete repair demonstrations, and semantic memory, which distills abstract, natural language insights from past repair trajectories.
 At inference time, \textsc{ExpeRepair} retrieves relevant repair demonstrations and reflective insights to generate dynamic, context-aware prompts tailored to the current issue and repository.
 By maintaining both episodic memory and semantic memory, {\tool} achieves synergistic benefits: specific demonstrations provide precise implementation references, while reflective insights enable generalized adaptation to new and evolving contexts.